robotdotnet/NetworkTablesCore/README.md

 The program uses C# 6.0 features, and comes precompiled for .NET 4.5.
 However, as long as you have VS 2015, it will compile down to .NET 3.5 with only minor changes.

-Currently supports Windows, Mac OS X, and Linux in both 32 and 64 bit configurations, and the RoboRIO.
-Arm support other then the RoboRIO should be easy to enable, and should happen soon.
+Currently supports Windows, Mac OS X, and Linux in both 32 and 64 bit configurations, and Arm v6 and v7 support.
+Android is not currently supported, but could be with the proper native builds.

 Please note that NetworkTables is a protocol used for robot communication in the FIRST Robotics Competition, and can be used to talk to SmartDashboard/SFX.
 It does not have any security, and should never be used on untrusted networks.